dphfox/Fusion/docs/examples/cookbook/button-component.md

 goes into further detail.

 The property table is laid out with each property on a new line, so it's easy to scan the list and see what properties are available.
-Most are `CanBeState`, which allows the user to use state objects if they desire.
+Most are typed with [`UsedAs`](../../../api-reference/state/types/usedas), which allows the user to use state objects if they desire.
 They're also `?` (optional), which can reduce boilerplate when using the component.
 Not all properties have to be that way, but usually it's better to have the flexibility.

 !!! tip "Property grouping"
 	You can group properties together in nested tables, like the `Layout` table